azag0/dft-vdw-range/README.md

 ## Requirements

 All Python code in the repository requires Python 3.6.
-The following Python packages are required at various stages (all available on PyPI): jupyter, numpy, scipy, docopt, pandas, seaborn, h5py.
+The required python packages can be installed with `pip install -r requirements.txt`.

-To generate figures and the manuscript:
+Further, to generate figures and the manuscript:

 -   Full LaTeX installation
 -   [STIX fonts](http://www.stixfonts.org)